Share Our Strength Seacoast—fighting childhood hunger on the Seacoast and beyond since 1994.

 The early years

-As the decade progressed, the Taste of the Nation Portsmouth continued to grow.
+As the decade progressed, Portsmouth's Taste of the Nation continued to grow.
 The event moved to the Frank Jones Center, and eventually came to be held at the Redhook Brewery.
 It was also during this time that Share Our Strength Seacoast, in conjunction with Strawbery Banke Museum, co-sponsored a community garden on the grounds of the museum, which is still very productive and independent.
-As the decade drew to a close, the Taste of The Nation Portsmouth continued to set new fund raising records year after year.
+As the decade drew to a close, Portsmouth's Taste of The Nation continued to set new fund raising records year after year.

 New millenium, new challenges

 After a one-year hiatus in 2001, some people who had been active as restaurateurs and committee members in previous years recognized that the need was greater than ever for the funds that Share Our Strength provided to the local grant recipients, and that the people of the Seacoast were clamoring for the gala Taste of the Nation event to return.
 So in 2002 a sit-down dinner was organized at the Portsmouth Brewery; with Lindbergh’s Crossing, 43 Degrees North, The Blue Mermaid, The Portsmouth Brewery and Jumpin’ Jay’s Fish Cafe providing the food.
 One hundred guests attended, and Share Our Strength Seacoast was back.
 With renewed energy, the full committee swung into action in 2003.
 Portsmouth's Taste of The Nation was held at the newly renovated Wentworth-By-The-Sea Hotel, and was in such high demand that all tickets were sold out two weeks prior to the event.
 This new venue presented many challenges, but the committee and event volunteers proved up to the task, and when all was said and done, more funds were distributed to the grant recipients in 2003 than in any other year of Share Our Strength Seacoast’s existence to that point.